 Joint Public Inquiry into the Nova Scotia April 2020 Tragedy

-The Governments of Canada and Nova Scotia announced their intent to establish a comprehensive joint public inquiry into the Nova Scotia April 2020 tragedy in July 2020.
-The inquiry will help determine what happened and will make recommendations to help prevent similar tragic events in the future.
+The Governments of Canada and Nova Scotia established a comprehensive joint public inquiry into the Nova Scotia April 2020 tragedy.
+The inquiry aimed to help determine what happened and will make recommendations to help prevent similar tragic events in the future.

 The Mass Casualty Commission (Commission), the independent public inquiry created to examine the event, was officially established after the Government of Canada and province of Nova Scotia each issued an Order in Council on October 21, 2020.